zaccaria-lab/TRACERx_simulation_tool/README.md

   - Medium: `> a, <= b` (# nodes sampled uniformly from `12-24`)
   - High: `> b` (# nodes sampled uniformly from `22-30`)

 3. `output_dir`: The output directory to save the simulation output.
 If this value is set to a file path, a separate directory will be created for each simulation with the prefix `LTXSIM` within the output directory specified.
-Alternatively, if the `output_directory` is `None`, the simulation phylogenetic tree diagram will be printed and simulation output will be saved to a dictionary within the jupyter notebook where each simulation output can be accessed with `LTXSIM{simulation number}`.
+Alternatively, if the `output_directory` is `None`, the simulation phylogenetic tree diagram will be printed and simulation output will be saved to a dictionary within the jupyter notebook where each simulation output can be accessed with `LTXSIM{simulation #}`.
 (Default: `None`)

 ### Outputs

-Each simulations will be named `LTXSIM{simulation number}`.
+Each simulations will be named `LTXSIM{simulation #}`.
 In the case of separate sample groups, simulations will be numbered as follows:
  - Low: `(1, ...,  n_sims_per_sample_group)`
  - Medium: `(n_sims_per_sample_group + 1, ...,  2 * n_sims_per_sample_group)`
  - High: `((2 * n_sims_per_sample_group) + 1, ..., 3 * n_sims_per_sample_group)`.

-The tool provides the following outputs shown as: output file name if returned (output suffix if saved):
+The output of the tool consists of an image of the phylogenetic tree and dataframes containing information about the simulation.

+If the output is returned, the information is stored in a dictionary where each output dataframe can be accessed by indexing the name of the simulation and the output dataframe name.
+E.g. `output['LTXSIM{sim #}][{output df name}]`.

+Alternatively, if an output directory is provided, all output is saved within a separate directory for each simulation.
+The naming format for the saved output is LTXSIM{simulation number} plus a separate suffix for each output (shown in brackets below).
+E.g. `output_dir/LTXSIM{simulation #}/LTXSIM{simulation #}{output suffix}`.

 1. `patient_info_df` (_info.tsv): The parameters used to create the simulation.